pottery123/tf/README.md

 Clone or Download this Repo.

 In your command line cd into tf.
 If there are any additional documents you want to use, add them to the tf directory.
-The best files to use are txt files as these have been tested to work well with program.
+The best files to use are txt files as these have been tested to work well with this program.

 Inside the tf directory run the command